wkumari/draft-wkumari-dnsop-alt-tld/README.md

    3. We wanted the string to be short and easily used.

+Kumari & Sullivan         Expires July 4, 2015                  [Page 5]

+Internet-Draft               Reserve ALT TLD               December 2014

+   4. A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which could put pressure on applications that need long machine- generated names.

-   4. We are suggesting that the string .ALT be get special treatment in resolvers, and shim software.
+   5. We are suggesting that the string .ALT get special treatment in resolvers, and shim software.
 We are concerned that using subdomains of an existing TLD (like .arpa) might end up with bad implementations misconfiguring / overriding the TLD itself and breaking .arpa.

    There is a concern that if there were placed under .arpa, less experienced nameserver operators may inadvertently cover .arpa.
-A

-Kumari & Sullivan         Expires July 3, 2015                  [Page 5]

-Internet-Draft               Reserve ALT TLD               December 2014

-   more significant concern is that the scope of the issue if the query does leak, and the fact that this would then make the root of the alternate naming namespace a third level domain, and not a second
+A more significant concern is that the scope of the issue if the query does leak, and the fact that this would then make the root of the alternate naming namespace a third level domain, and not a second